majasoma/pro1001-samples/highcharts_sample/README.md

 ## Run It

-1. Clone or download this repository
+1. Clone or download this repository and navigate to this folder
 2. Open `index.html` in your browser
 3. Admire the chart as five Pokémon battle for statistical supremacy